sfloyd5/introduction-to-computer-science/project_3.md

 ## Implementation Details

+For this task you will revisit the Applied Design process in order to create a Platform Game.

 1.  **Design and Creativity**
     <br/>
     Your program should be well-designed and have a unifying theme, characteristic, or style.
 This can be a particular style of artwork, common colors, and/or related types of characters.
 In addition, you should show some effort and creativity in your design.
 Do not simply recreate an existing game or use only ideas put forth in this spec.
 Come up with some original concepts for characters, backgrounds, power-ups, etc. and utilize them in your game.
 If you make us say "Wow!" it may even be worth some extra credit.
 Using copyrighted assets (including characters or artwork from an existing game), even with modification, is not allowed.